IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Track changes in men's human rights over time;
 -   Maintain staff's knowledge of men's human rights issues;

 Even with the best intentions, without these measures the Commission cannot detect men's rights issues.
-See , on page , for more.
+See Gender sensitive monitoring, on page 38, for more.

 To be effective in detecting human rights issues for men, the Commission should: